NYC Christmas Shopping & Sugar Fixes

 When you get cold, head inside the Time Warner Building where a light and music show cues up every half hour from 5:00 on starting mid-December.

 Afterward, head upstairs to Bouchon Bakery & Cafe, probably the most affordable Thomas Keller restaurant in his collection.
-If it’s not a meal time try any of his impeccably yummy baked goods.
+It’s a nice spot for lunch.
+You can indulge in any of his impeccably yummy baked goods at any time of day.

 Hit Rockefeller Center